 After a standout high school career at The Avalon School, Trevon Diggs committed to the University of Alabama.
 He played wide receiver as a freshman in 2016, scoring one touchdown and adding nearly 300 yards combined on kick and punt returns, before making the switch to defensive back.

-By the time he was a senior in 2019, Diggs was a household name all on his own.
+By the time he was playing in his last season in Tuscaloosa, after suiting up for all four years for the Tide, Diggs was a household name all on his own.
 He made 20 tackles while also recording eight pass deflections, three interceptions and two fumble recoveries.
 He also had six kickoff returns for 117 yards on special teams.

 Diggs worked on the little things to make him great, and it's why the cornerback is solidifying himself as an All-Pro and Pro Bowl player in his second season.
 Hopefully, he'll go up against his wide receiver brother soon.